-Prescott explained: “It could be argued that the findings of the survey have proven that it’s your CV that gets you the interview but it’s your personality, and life experience, that gets you the job.”
+Prescott explained: “It could be argued that the findings of the survey have proven that it’s your CV that gets you the interview, but it’s your personality, and life experience, that gets you the job.”

 It is not enough to simply show up to work and get your work done, and if you believe putting earphones in and getting on with it will make you look conscientious, it is simply not good for morale and will only serve to make you look like you are only concerned with number one.

-Bring something to your team, and get involved with coaching co-workers when they need help or come into a project mid-way through.
+Bring something to your team, and get involved with coaching co-workers when they need help or come into a project midway through.

-If the employer enjoys a balance between work and fun, yet has strong opinions on over-usage of mobile phones in work, this kind of value set can be an important factor in the hiring process.
+If the employer enjoys a balance between work and fun, yet has strong opinions on over-usage of mobile phones at work, this kind of value set can be an important factor in the hiring process.

 On top of these mentioned desirability’s, other soft skills that employers are seeking include:

 - Being dependable